nulib/nulib-admin-ui-components/README.md

 npm install
 ```

-We use Styleguidist's for development.
+Use Styleguidis for a development environment.
 Run:

 ```
 yarn styleguide
 ```

-which will spin up a local Styleguidist webpack dev server that handles live-reloading as you build out components.
+which will spin up a local Styleguidist webpack dev server that handles live-reloading as you write tests, build out components, and write documentation.

 ## Running the tests